joepike-zz/tic-tac-toe-tech-test/README.md

 As a player of the tic tac toe game
 I do not want to be able to select a square twice in a row

+As a player of the tic-tac-toe game
+I want to know whos turn it is

 As a player of the tic tac toe game
 I want to see the current state of the board